darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 //b.27

-of the six possibilities that we had here, there are still three left and that is in the choice of capital A. Because the choice which new point has been settled by this.
+of the six[why 6?] possibilities that we had here, there are still three left and that is in the choice of capital A. Because the choice which new point has been settled by this.
 So now our only obligation is, to see to it, to prove, possibly by resolving the remaining non-determinacy, that our algorithm terminates.
-That is, that, the distance from E to Q, actually decreases.
+That is, that, the distance from E to q, actually decreases.
 So here we are, this was our old E and this was our old q.

 ![a.6](a.6.png)